 Nicknames In Thailand

 Nicknames are popularly used in Thailand.
-Everyone has one ranging from the Prime Minister to the lowest ranking maid in a rich man's house.
+Everyone has one, from the Prime Minister to the lowest-ranking maid in a wealthy man's house.

 Thai Names And The Addressing of People Using Names